digitalocean/csi-digitalocean/README.md

 This is based on the recommended mechanism of deploying CSI drivers on Kubernetes: https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/container-storage-interface.md#recommended-mechanism-for-deploying-csi-drivers-on-kubernetes

 Note that the proposal is still work in progress and not all of the written features are implemented.
-When in doubt, as #sig-storage in Kubernetes Slack
+When in doubt, ask #sig-storage in [Kubernetes Slack](http://slack.k8s.io)

 3. Test and verify: